24th Annual Komen Detroit Race for the Cure

-Since its origination in Dallas in 1982, the Susan G. Komen Race for the Cure Series has grown from one local Race with 800 participants to a Series of more than 140 Races worldwide, with over 1.6 million people expected to participate this year.
+First organized in 1982, the Susan G. Komen Race for the Cure Series has grown from one Race with 800 participants in Dallas to a global series of more than 150 Races with 1.6 million people particpating on four continents.
 Seventy-five percent of the net income from each Race stays in the community to fund local breast health education and breast cancer screening and treatment projects.
 Twenty-five percent of the net income from each Race supports the Susan G. Komen for the Cure Award and Research Grant Program, which funds groundbreaking breast cancer research, meritorious awards and educational, scientific and community outreach programs around the world.

-Detroit’s 2013 Race invested $1.01 million in Metro Detroit (Wayne, Oakland and Macomb counties) breast cancer programs and more than $291,700 in breast cancer research grants through Komen for the Cure.
-Since 1992, Detroit’s Race has raised and invested over $25 million in the fight against breast cancer.
-The 2013 Komen Detroit Race grants can be found here.
+Detroit’s 2014 Race invested $896,474 in Metro Detroit (Wayne, Oakland and Macomb counties) breast cancer programs and approximately $235,000 in breast cancer research grants through Komen for the Cure.
+Since 1992, Detroit’s Race has raised and invested nearly $27 million in the fight against breast cancer.
+The 2014 Komen Detroit Race grants can be found here.